Skip to content

 These measurements, driven by these currents, are used to measure sleep, heart rate, and respiration data.
 If you are notified that you have been inactive or lethargic, blame the bioimpedance sensor.
 And if the watch also comes with a water reminder feature, it is possible only because of the bioimpedance sensor.

-For those unaware, the Samsung Galaxy Watch 4 comes with a BIA sensor which aids measuring blood pressure, irregular heart rhythm (AFib), blood oxygen, and body composition.
+For those unaware, the Samsung Galaxy Watch 4 comes with a BIA sensor which aids in measuring blood pressure, irregular heart rhythm (AFib), blood oxygen, and body composition.

 11. Proximity Sensor